-- (n) Property.
-BioLine has good and marketable title (in the case of real property) to, or has valid rights to lease or otherwise use, all items of real and personal property and assets that are material to its business, free and clear of all liens, encumbrances, claims and defects and imperfections of title except those that (i) do not materially interfere with the use made and proposed to be made of such property by BioLine or (ii) would not reasonably be expected, individually or in the aggregate, to result in a Material Adverse Change. - (o) Insurance.
-BioLine has in full force and effect fire and casualty insurance policies with extended coverage, which it reasonably believes to be sufficient in amount (subject to reasonable deductions) to allow it to replace any of its properties that might be damaged or destroyed. - (p) Permits.
+(n) Property.
+BioLine has good and marketable title (in the case of real property) to, or has valid rights to lease or otherwise use, all items of real and personal property and assets that are material to its business, free and clear of all liens, encumbrances, claims and defects and imperfections of title except those that (i) do not materially interfere with the use made and proposed to be made of such property by BioLine or (ii) would not reasonably be expected, individually or in the aggregate, to result in a Material Adverse Change.

+(o) Insurance.
+BioLine has in full force and effect fire and casualty insurance policies with extended coverage, which it reasonably believes to be sufficient in amount (subject to reasonable deductions) to allow it to replace any of its properties that might be damaged or destroyed.

+(p) Permits.
 BioLine has all franchises, permits, licenses and any similar authority necessary for the conduct of its business except where the lack of such franchises, permits, licenses and any similar authority would not, individually or in the aggregate, reasonably be expected to result in a Material Adverse Change.
-BioLine is not in default under any of such franchises, permits, licenses or other similar authority where such default would reasonably be expected to result in a Material Adverse Change. - (q) Environmental and Safety Laws.
-To BioLine's knowledge and except as disclosed in SEC filings, (a) it is and has been in material compliance with all applicable environmental laws; and (b) there has been no release or to BioLine's knowledge threatened release of any pollutant, contaminant or toxic or hazardous material, substance or waste or petroleum or any fraction thereof, on, upon, into or from any site currently or heretofore owned, leased or otherwise used by BioLine except for any such matter, as would not, individually or in the aggregate, reasonably be expected to result in a Material Adverse Change. - (r) Disclosure.
-The representations and warranties of BioLine contained in this Agreement are true and correct as of the date hereof.
+BioLine is not in default under any of such franchises, permits, licenses or other similar authority where such default would reasonably be expected to result in a Material Adverse Change.

+(q) Environmental and Safety Laws.
+To BioLine's knowledge and except as disclosed in SEC filings, (a) it is and has been in material compliance with all applicable environmental laws; and (b) there has been no release or to BioLine's knowledge threatened release of any pollutant, contaminant or toxic or hazardous material, substance or waste or petroleum or any fraction thereof, on, upon, into or from any site currently or heretofore owned, leased or otherwise used by BioLine except for any such matter, as would not, individually or in the aggregate, reasonably be expected to result in a Material Adverse Change.

-Term, NVS agrees that it will not, and will cause each of its Affiliates or agents or other persons acting on its behalf not to: 2.2.1 without the prior written agreement of BioLine, acquire, offer to acquire or agree to acquire, alone or in concert with any other individual or entity, by purchase , tender offer, exchange offer, agreement, merger, business combination or any other manner, beneficial ownership of any securities of RioI inc. if after completion of such acquisition or proposed acquisition, the aggregate beneficial ownership of NVS and its Affiliates shall be more than [106 of
+hereof.

+Disclosure.
+The representations and warranties of BioLine contained in this Agreement are true and correct as of the date

+(r)

-Stand-Still Agreement.
+2.2 Stand-Still Agreement.
 The Parties agree to be bound by the following "stand-still" provisions (the "Stand-Still Agreement").
-During the
+During the Term, NVS agrees that it will not, and will cause each of its Affiliates or agents or other persons acting on its behalf not to: